 Seventy-two-year-old British keyboardist Rick Wakeman rose to prominence as a session musician (recording with David Bowie, T. Rex, Cat Stevens, and Elton John), then as a member of the progressive rock band Yes, replacing original member Tony Kaye in 1971.
 And his flamboyant, theatrical style of playing and wardrobe, which included wearing capes, immediately made an impact.
 Yes’ 1972 release Fragile featured the hit “Roundabout,” highlighted by his Hammond organ solo.
 Always humorous, he’ll follow up the successful The Grumpy Old Rock Star Tour of 2019 with The Even Grumpier Old Rock Star Tour, a set of tales and solo acoustic piano performances.
 See Rick Wakeman at 8 p.m.
 Nov.
 18 at the Amaturo Theater at the Broward Center, 201 SW 5th Ave., Fort Lauderdale (954-462-0222, $39.50-$264.50).

 Hailing from Houma, La., where he still maintains his own recording studio, 53-year-old singer, songwriter and blues guitarist Tab Benoit is the real deal.
 His formative years as a performing artist were spent at the Blues Box nightclub in nearby Baton Rouge, where he developed a rich vocal delivery influenced by soul music titan Otis Redding, and Benoit’s guitar tone is an authentic blues return to basics.
 While most electric guitarists in all genres employ effects, Benoit only features his stock 1972 Fender Telecaster Thinline model, a Category 5 amplifier, and a guitar cord.
+Album titles over his near-30-year recording career, like Wetlands (2002) and Power of the Ponchairtrain (2007), hint at his further authenticity as creator of the 2003 coastal preservation organization “Voice of the Wetlands.”
+And the versatile artist is also a multi-instrumentalist.
 One of his latest recordings is the 2019 Benoit-produced album Let Go of the Reins, by South Florida-based singing blues guitarist J.P.
 Soars.
+Recorded at Benoit’s studio in Louisiana, and released on his Whiskey Bayou recording label, it features the singing guitarist instead playing drums in a trio rounded out by bassist Chris Peet.
 See Tab Benoit at 8 p.m.
 Jan.
 28 at the Culture Room, 3045 N. Federal Hwy., Suite 70, Fort Lauderdale (954-564-1074, $34.50-$65).

 Seventy-five-year-old Irish vocal icon Van Morrison’s latest newsworthy nostalgia act has been as an outspoken critic of vaccinations against the COVID-19 pandemic.
 Such is the state of nostalgia touring, but for all the talk of his legendary status, is it deserved?
 Morrison first rose to fame with the Irish band un-creatively named Them, riding the wave of its middling hit single “Gloria” while hanging out with The Doors’ Jim Morrison.
 As a solo recording artist, Morrison’s first hit was the overplayed “Brown Eyed Girl,” and the title track to his 1970 album Moondance followed suit.
 That release featured a couple of classics in “And It Stoned Me” and “Into the Mystic,” but for practically every one of those, there’s been an unlistenable hit like the title track to his 1978 disc Wavelength.
 For all the talk of Morrison’s “blue-eyed soul,” it could be argued that it’s been 40-plus years of riding the coattails of his time-honored, warbling, nasal vocal delivery ever since.
 Morrison’s legions of diehard fans will disagree, and it’ll be most of them in attendance and deciding for themselves while requesting those predictable hits.
 See Van Morrison at 8 p.m.
 Feb.
 12 at Hard Rock Live ($105-$496).